sunzheng85/SunLab2/README.md

 ### Research Interest

-1.Excitons in two-dimensional Semiconductors of transition metal dichalchogenides (TMDs) 2.Cavity quantum electrodynamics using inorganic and hybrid microcavities 3.Engineered nonlinear optical materials based on hybrid nanocomposites 4.Optical electro control of the polaritons and related applications 5.Quantum optics using metamaterials
+1. Excitons in two-dimensional Semiconductors of transition metal dichalchogenides (TMDs)
+2. Cavity quantum electrodynamics using inorganic and hybrid microcavities
+3. Engineered nonlinear optical materials based on hybrid nanocomposites
+4. Optical electro control of the polaritons and related applications
+5. Quantum optics using metamaterials
-6.Transportation of polaritons in GaAs quantum wells based microcavity
+6. Transportation of polaritons in GaAs quantum wells based microcavity

 ```markdown
 Syntax highlighted code block